fahamutech/bfast-database/README.md

 You use the **auth** rule block to add new users or get access to the system. **auth** rule block fields are as follows.

-- **signUp: SignUpModel** -\&gt; use this field to register new users to the system.
+- **signUp: SignUpModel** -> use this field to register new users to the system.
-- **signIn: SignInModel** -\&gt; use this field for already registered users to get a temporary token to access subsequences requests.
+- **signIn: SignInModel** -> use this field for already registered users to get a temporary token to access subsequences requests.
-- **reset: string** -\&gt; use this to reset a user password using a user email.
+- **reset: string** -> use this to reset a user password using a user email.

 ### 4.1.1 Create New User